A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports

 The details of each step are described as follows.

-\subsubsection{Privacy requirements identification}
+\subsection{Privacy requirements identification}

-This step aims to identify privacy requirements from the narrative statements in GDPR and ISO/IEC 29100 privacy framework.
-We adapted the approach in \citeauthor{Antn2004} and first created a range of questions to identify goals from each statement of privacy policies \cite{Antn2004}.
-We analysed 19 articles focusing on individual's rights and personal data processing in the GDPR (Articles 6-7, 12-22, 25, 29-30, 32-34).
-These articles set out a number of compliance regulations which the bodies handling the processing of personal data must meet.
+This step aims to identify privacy requirements from the narrative statements in GDPR, ISO/IEC 29100 privacy framework, Thailand PDPA and APEC privacy framework.
+We first created a range of questions to identify goals from each statement of the studied privacy regulations and frameworks.
+As part of our research, we have carefully manually gone through all 99 articles in the GDPR.
+Although GDPR and Thailand PDPA govern broader regulatory aspects comparing to ISO/IEC 29100 and APEC privacy frameworks such as requirements in roles assignment (e.g. data protection officer and supervisory authority), managing juridical remedies and noticing penalties, those are not software requirements.
+Thus, they are out of the scope of our study.

+We then applied several filters to select the articles that address software requirements in GDPR and include them in our study.
+We selected 19 articles that address the rights of individuals and cover the key principles of the GDPR (i.e. Articles 6-7, 12-22, 25, 29-30, 32-34).
+However, we did not consider Chapter V (Articles 44 - 50) since it focuses on legal administrative perspective for international border transfer rather than the software application level.
+Thus, we did not analyse them as software requirements in our study.
 For the ISO/IEC 29100 privacy framework, all of the contents were explored.
-Based on the scope defined above, we shortlisted 149 statements in GDPR and 63 in ISO/IEC 29100 to be explored.
-The privacy requirements identification process consists of the following steps: